 - Study: Gunfire kills or injures more than 7,000 children per year.
 (2017).

 American Psychiatric Association (APA):

-Brady Center to Prevent Gun Violence.
+- Brady Campaign to Prevent Gun Violence.
 (2015).
-The truth about suicide & guns.
+The truth about suicide and guns.

 Centers for Disease Control and Prevention (CDC):